 Human Consciousness and yoga: Balancing the interactive mind

 The wonderful sequence of yoga has subliminal interrelation with the nature of consciousness.
-Even though the yoga starts its practice from body, it ultimately targets to the attainment of the true nature of the self which means to say that one becomes able to understand the crux of consciousness.
-For complete well-being of our life, the harmony and congruence of body, mind and soul seems to be highly important in yogic perspective.
+Even though the yoga starts its practice from the body, it ultimately targets the attainment of the true nature of the self which means to say that one becomes able to understand the crux of consciousness.
+For the complete well-being of our life, the harmony and congruence of body, mind, and soul seem to be highly important in yogic perspective.

-The book also pens the view on consciousness which is apprehended as non-physical unit which differs the four basic fundamentals of orthodox science; space, time, energy and matter.
-It is existed with self-sufficient entity of creation.
+The book also opens the view of consciousness which is apprehended as a non-physical unit which differs the four basic fundamentals of orthodox science; space, time, energy and matter.
+It has existed with a self-sufficient entity of creation.

 The Relation between Yoga and Human Consciousness